CptPie/telegram-shipit-bot/README.md

 * /slap [name] - slaps [name] around a bit with a large trout
 * /weather [location] - sends a picture with the current weather forecast of the provided location (from wttr.in)
 * /who [text] - returns a random name from registered users and the provided text e.g. 'CptPie [text]'
+* /source - links to this GitHub repository
 * /space - returns true if the space is open or closed

 # For Server-Maintainer